This blog post may be titled “What is social commerce?,” but maybe it should actually be called “Do you want to make some money?”

 Shopify’s data show that an under $70 price tag is ideal: right in that “why the heck not” sweet spot for many social users.

-Though not strictly falling under the definition of “social commerce”, Hootsuite users are able to post products from their Shopify store to their social networks via the Shopview app.
+Though not strictly falling under the definition of “social commerce”, Hootsuite users are able to easily post products from their eCommerce sites like Shopify, Magento, Woocommerce, and Bigcommerce, to their social networks via the Shopview app.
 It’s an easy way to use social media to enhance your customers’ online shopping experience.

 Of course, social commerce is likely just one piece of your overall digital marketing puzzle.